Mohammed-Ryiad-Eiadeh/GeniGraph_Implementation_Project/README.md

 | AWS03 | 67.289 / 29.516 | 67.534 / 0 | 888 / 0.254 | 67.169 / 21.417 | 52.763 / 42.068 |
 | Sum of Ranks | 38 | 30.5 | 12 | 29 | 40.5 |

+In our study, we conducted a comprehensive experiment to evaluate the performance of our proposed method under the first fitness function $F_1$.
+The results are presented in the above tables for all resource allocation (defense) scenarios.

+In the first defense scenario (top-1 defense), our proposed method demonstrated superior performance compared to other baseline algorithms across different datasets.
+It achieved the highest rank with a sum of ranks equal to 44 and a significant $p$-value of $<0.05$, leading to the rejection of the null hypothesis.

+Interestingly, the baseline [9] performed better than our proposed method (MRF), which in turn outperformed [3] and [2], respectively.

+It's worth noting that under the first defense scenario (top-1 defense), finding the top-ranked path in an environment with positive edge weights can be projected as finding the shortest path between the source and destination.
+To validate this equivalence, we employed the Dijkstra algorithm in our experiment.
+The results confirmed that our proposed method produces the same top attack path as the one produced by the Dijkstra algorithm.

+This experiment was pivotal in demonstrating the effectiveness of our proposed method and provided valuable insights into its performance relative to other established algorithms.

 Note: much more experiments are conducted and illustrated in the paper, hence, read the paper carefully.

 # Conclusion